sethmlarson/sethmlarson.dev/app/markdown/2025-06-03/pikmin-2-international-treasure-hoard.md

 The table is laid out in an approximate order for collection taking into account the region(s) the treasure is available in and the location in-game.
 I already own the US region copy of Pikmin 2, I've purchased a JP region copy from eBay, and the [PAL region is on my wishlist](https://www.pricecharting.com/game/pal-gamecube/pikmin-2).

+You can see that at a minimum to collect every treasure you need to complete the Dream Den (final cave of Pikmin 2) in both US and JP, but it's optional in PAL.
+This means it's probably optimal to leave PAL for last.

 The above treasure hoard was generated by copying the save data on my [Memcard Pro GC](https://www.8bitmods.wiki/memcard-pro-gc) regularly over time via FTP.
 The script to generate the table above